-The members of the Brotherhood gathered in their own chapel in the St Jan Church; here they celebrated the vespers.
-They have built a new chapel twice, the most recent one is the current Chapel of the Holy Sacraments next to the choir.
-Besides the veneration of Mary the Confraternity cared for the poor.
-Moreover, starting from the 14th century the Brotherhood contributed to the development of ‘s Hertogenbosch as the center of late medieval music.
+The members of the Confraternity gathered in their own chapel in the St Jan Church; here they, among other Catholic services, celebrated the vespers.
+They have built a new chapel twice, the latter is the current Chapel of the Holy Sacraments next to the choir.
+Besides the veneration of Mary the Confraternity took care of the poor.
+Moreover, starting from the 14th century the Confraternity contributed greatly to the development of ‘s Hertogenbosch as the center of late medieval music.
 In the 15th century the number of members expanded significantly covering Belgium and Germany.
 However in the 16th century the number of members decreased drastically while the element of devotion lost its meaning partially.

-During the Eighty Years’ War or Dutch War of Independence (1568–1648) the Confraternity experienced difficult times.
-However due to the capture of ‘s Hertogenbosch in 1629 by Frederick Henry Prince of Orange and Count of Nassau, the third Stadtholder, the Confraternity still exists.
+During the Eighty Years’ War or Dutch War of Independence (1568–1648) the Confraternity experienced hard times.
+But even after the conquest of Den Bosch in 1629 by Fredrik Hendrik it continued to exist.
 In 1641 the governor of ‘s Hertogenbosch and some of his friends requested admittance.
 Their request was honoured.
 New statutes were written and established, which amongst others determined that the Confraternity from then on shall comprise of 18 Roman Catholic and 18 Protestant Brothers.
 Until this very moment this is still valid.
-Next to these 36 Brothers the Brotherhood appoints a number of candidate members.
+Next to these 36 Brothers the Confraternity appoints a number of candidate members.